wubs/485-Project/pa6/indexer_server/README.md

 2. run index server
 -------------------

-`and run_server`, will run indexer first and then load the fresh inverted index file.
+`ant run_server`, will run indexer first and then load the fresh inverted index file.

 The input filename is `inverted_index.json`, with path `pa4/index/inverted_index.json`.